openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 - The `machine-config-controller`(MCC) pod will gain a new sub-controller `machine_set_controller`(MSC) that monitors `MachineSet` changes and the `coreos-bootimages` [ConfigMap](https://github.com/openshift/installer/pull/4760) changes.
 - Before processing a MachineSet, the MSC will check if the following conditions are satisfied:
   - `ManagedBootImages` feature gate is active
   - The cluster and/or the machineset is opted-in to boot image updates.
-This mechanism is still TBD, see Workflow Description for more details.
   - The golden configmap is verified to be in sync with the current version of the MCO.
 The MCO will "stamp"(annotate) the golden configmap with the new version of the MCO after atleast 1 node has succesfully completed an update to the new OCP image.
 This helps prevent `machinesets` being updated too soon at the end of a cluster upgrade, before the MCO itself has updated and has had a chance to roll out the new OCP image to the cluster.

   If any of the above checks fail, the MSC will exit out of the sync.
-- Based on platform and arch type, the MSC will check if the boot images referenced in the `providerSpec` field of the `MachineSet` is the same as the one in the ConfigMap.
-Each platform(gcp, aws...and so on) does this differently, so this is a good opportunity to split the work up between platforms and see if the implementation is effective.
+- Based on platform and architecture type, the MSC will check if the boot images referenced in the `providerSpec` field of the `MachineSet` is the same as the one in the ConfigMap.
+Each platform(gcp, aws...and so on) does this differently, so this part of the implementation will have to be special cased.
 The ConfigMap is considered to be the golden set of bootimage values, i.e. they will never go out of date.
+If it is not a match, the `providerSpec` field is cloned and updated with the new boot image reference.
 - Next, it will check if the stub secret referenced is spec 3.
 If it is spec 2, the MSC will try create a new version of this secret by trying to translate it to spec 3.
+The new secret will be named `$(secret_name)-spec-3-managed`.
+It is necessary to preserve the old secret as `MachineSets` that are not opted-in to boot image updates will still reference the older secret and use them.

-This step is platform/arch agnostic.
+The above step is platform/arch agnostic.
 Failure to up translate will cause a degrade and the sub-controller will exit without patching the `MachineSet`.
 - Finally, if the MSC will attempt to patch the `MachineSet` if required.
 Failure to do so will cause a degrade.
-- Any other failures in the above steps will report an error; but degrades will only be in the specific cases mentioned above.
-Certain failures may also be as a result of an unsupported architecture or an unsupported platform.
-This is necessary because support for platforms will be phased in(and some platforms may not even desire this support)

 #### Degrade Mechanism

-One possible strategy would be for the MSC to degrade the worker `MachineConfigPool` via a new [MachineConfigPoolConditionType](https://github.com/openshift/api/blob/master/machineconfiguration/v1/types.go#L492).
-This would be an API change, but a fairly simple one is it only adding a new type.
+The MSC will degrade the worker `MachineConfigPool` via a new [MachineConfigPoolConditionType](https://github.com/openshift/api/blob/master/machineconfiguration/v1/types.go#L492).
+This would be an API change, but a fairly simple one is it only adding a new condition type.
 The node controller(another sub controller within the MCC) would then [check for this condition](https://github.com/openshift/machine-config-operator/blob/master/pkg/controller/node/status.go#L142C34-L142C34) and degrade the worker pool, effectively degrading the operator.

 As mentioned in the above section, degrading will only happen in two scenarios:
 - Translating the ignition stub to spec 3 fails.
 This is likely more fatal and won't get fixed without the editing the ignition stub manually.
 - Patching of the MachineSet fails.
 This is likely due to a temporary API server outage and will resolve itself without user intervention.

-Every degrade will be associated with a machineset.
-As a result, the MSC will have to maintain a local list of currently "degraded" machinesets, and remove/add to this list during a sync loop as necessary.
-Based on the changes to this list, the MSC can then intiate, update or clear a degrade condition on the operator.
+The degrade condition is calculated at the end of a sync loop.
+In the case of multiple failures within a single sync loop, the message for degrades will be accumulated to include the `MachineSets` associated with all the failures.

 #### Reverting to original bootimage

-Few strategies here:

-##### via Annotations

-The MSC will maintain a backup of the the following via annotation to the `MachineSet`:
-- `io.openshift.mco-managed-factory-image=` storing the original provider image reference prior to when the feature was turned on
-- `io.openshift.mco-managed-factory-secret=` storing the original stub secret name
-- `io.openshift.mco-managed-last-image=` storing the last provider image reference before an update
-- `io.openshift.mco-managed-last-secret=` storing the last stub secret name before an update

-##### via ConfigMap

-The MSC will maintain a backup of the following per machinset, with these keys:
-- `$(machine_set_name)-factory-image` storing the original provider image reference prior to when the feature was turned on
-- `$(machine_set_name)-factory-secret` storing the original stub secret name prior to the feature was turned on
-- `$(machine_set_name)-last-image` storing the last provider image reference before an update
-- `$(machine_set_name)-last-secret` storing the last stub secret name before an update

-##### Via new MachineSet fields

-Another proposed strategy is to add the required fields into the `.Status` section of a `MachineSet` object.
-This would be an API change.

-##### Mechanism

-A revert can be done by opting out the `MachineSet`, this will trigger the MSC to restore the MachineSet to last known good values stored from the backups.
-This is an important mitigation in case things go wrong(invalid bootimage references, incorrect patching... etc).

-The reason for keeping a factory version is in case the admin wishes to restore to factory values manually(they will have to opt-out of the feature first).
-It may also may aid in debugging.
+The proposal will introduce a CR, `MachineSetBootImageHistory` to store the boot image history associated with a given machineset.
+By providing this CR and accompanying documentation, the user will be able to restore their machinesets to an earlier state if they wish to do so.

 ### Workflow Description

 It is important to note that there would be two "opt-in" knobs while this feature is under TechPreview.
-The admin would first have to turn on the feature gate, and then the opt-in mechanism.
+The user would first have to turn on the feature gate, and then the opt-in mechanism.
 The secondary knob is necessary as some customers may want to keep their boot images static when this feature leaves TechPreview.
-Couple of strategies as before:

-##### via Annotations

-- To enroll a `MachineSet` for boot image updates, the cluster admin should add an annotation `io.openshift.mco-managed=true` to the `MachineSet`.
-- To un-enroll(and effectively revert) the `MachineSet` from boot image updates, the cluster admin should remove the `io.openshift.mco-managed=true` annotation from the `MachineSet`.

-##### via an Operator type

-This is an API change to and would involve adding two new fields in the [operator types](https://github.com/openshift/api/blob/master/operator/v1/types_machineconfiguration.go) for the MCO:
-- `BootImageUpdateMode` This is an enum which can have three values: `Enabled`, `Selected` or `Disabled`
-- `BootImageUpdateEnrolledMachineSets` This is a list of enrolleds machinesets.
-When the above type is in the `Selected` mode, all machinesets in the list would be considered enrolled for updates.

-Here is a [rough PR](https://github.com/openshift/api/pull/1672) of what these API changes would look like.
+See the API extension section for examples of how this feature can be turned on and off.

 #### Variation and form factor considerations [optional]